Mikolaj0508/Solar-Tracker/README.md

 If you want to run this software, you need to properly configure it on all devices.
 This software cannot function independently.

-#LICENSE
+# LICENSE

 This project is licensed under the APACHE License.
-For further information please read LICENCE.MD
+For further information please read [a relative link](LICENCE.MD)